exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_mandatory_sql_dialect_classes.md

    }
    ```

-1. **Add a constructor** that takes a [JDBC connection](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html) Factory and user properties as parameters.
+1. **Add a constructor** that takes a [JDBC connection](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html) factory and user properties as parameters.
-    Your IDE could also generate it for you.
+    Or let your IDE generate it for you.
+You might wonder, why you get a factory for a connection instead of a connection.
+This allows your dialect to decide if and when you really need a connection to the remote data source.
+Depending on that source, establishing a connection can be costly, so having full control over connection creation can safe resources and execution time.

     ```java
     /**